 Sometimes called PNETs, these tumours develop from cells that are left over from the earliest development of the body in the womb.
 Normally, these cells are harmless.
 But sometimes they can become cancerous.

 Medulloblastoma is the most common type of PNET.
 These grow in the cerebellum (the hindbrain).
 They are the second most common brain tumour in children, but the most common malignant (high grade) childhood brain tumour.
 Medulloblastomas are also diagnosed in young adults.
 These tumours can be fast growing and can spread to other parts of the brain and to the spinal cord through the cerebrospinal fluid (CSF).

 Fewer than 1 in 100 tumours of the brain and spinal cord are haemangiopericytomas.
 They start from cells called pericytes in the walls of tiny blood vessels (capillaries).
 They are a type of sarcoma and occur mostly in the meninges (the membranes covering the brain and spinal cord).
 They tend to grow quickly and are likely to spread to other parts of the brain or spinal cord.
 Sometimes they can spread outside the brain and spinal cord.

 Up to 1 in 5 central nervous system tumours (20%) are in the spinal cord.
 There are a few different types.
 The success of treatment depends on the type of spinal cord tumour.

-Meningiomas and neurofibromas are the commonest types seen in adults.
-They grow outside the spinal cord, but press on it.
+Meningiomas and neurofibromas are the most common types seen in adults.
+They grow outside the spinal cord but press on it.
 Astrocytomas and ependymomas grow in the spinal cord tissue itself.
-These are the commonest types in children.
+These are the most common types in children.
 Another rare type is called a chordoma.